Chana masala on a silver plate with rice and gluten free bread

 Spiced Tomato Sauce

-• 28 oz Whole San Marzano Tomatoes, canned
+• 28 ounces San Marzano whole tomatoes canned

-• 1/2 tsp Indian Red Chili Powder The red chili powder I have from India is VERY spicy.
+• 1/2 teaspoon Indian red chili powder the red chili powder I have from India is VERY spicy.
 If you do not have Indian chili powder, use cayenne or omit if you prefer mild.

 Sides and Garnish